 The office is at 4600-8/9 Main Street, Twin Creek Plaza, Shallotte, North Carolina 28470, phone (910) 754-4766

 Brunswick County DSS can provide low income and those who are struggling with government and public aid.
+This is the main government support office in the region.
 Services are offered to help people meet their basic needs and the location provides help to citizens with low income or physical, social and emotional problems.

 Several domestic type programs are offered around child neglection.
 This includes children who do not receive necessary medical attention or who are inadequately fed or clothed.
 Social workers can also help with reporting physical abuse and/or the neglect of children, elderly/aged, and this includes when their financial needs are not being met.

 The DSS office also processes applications for local, state of North Carolina and federal government assistance programs.
 This includes Women's Infants and Children (WIC), Medicaid, and the LIHEAP program.
 Child Care subsidies, or even free or low cost day care, is available for lower income families who are employed or people faced with special circumstances.